josephh/cheats/java_concurrency.md

 }
 ```
 #### Guarding state with locks
 Compound actions on shared state (check-then-act, read-modify-write) need to be atomic - by holding a lock for the entire duration of the action.
 It's important to note that, if synchronisation is used to coordinate access to shared state/variables, then synchronisation is needed everywhere those variable are accessed and the _same lock_ must be used wherever that variable is accessed.
+### Visibility
+Memory _visibility_ is important to help ensure threads actually do see changes to shared data.
+Proper synchronization is needed for whenever data is shared between threads.
+Note, for 64-bit numbers (**double** and **long**) that ARE NOT declared volatile, the JVM is allowed to treat reads and writes as two separate operations - meaning if those occur in 2 different threads at the same time, the high 32 bits and low 32 bits from 2 different numbers may be returned.
+Requiring all threads to synchronize on the same lock guarantees that values written by one thread are visible to a subsequent thread acquiring the same lock.
+#### Volatile
+_volatile_ keyword is seen as a weaker form of synchronization.
+Compiler and runtime are put on notice that a variable is shared and that operations on it should not be reordered with other memory operations.
+But accessing volatile variable performs no locking and so cannot cause the executing thread to block.
+Volatile variables are only recommended for use when simplifying implementation and verifying synchronization policy.
+E.g. when there's a need to ensure visibility of a volatile's own state, or the state of the object they refer to, or indicating an important lifecycle event.